 People are encouraged to limit the number of people they see in person, to keep a safe physical distance from others and to work remotely when possible.

 Regardless of the destination, it is appropriate to teach and monitor good handwashing among all members of your family, especially before eating, drinking or touching your face.
 Have hand sanitizer readily available at all times, and do not forget to use it frequently and correctly.

 The Johns Hopkins All Children’s Hospital infection prevention team is closely monitoring the situation daily and working with Johns Hopkins Medicine in Baltimore, as well as following guidance from the CDC.
 We are actively screening patients for symptoms and travel according to CDC guidelines.
-Our staff are trained in infection prevention and safety procedures and we are in communication with local emergency management officials on our preparation.
-We have also reviewed and updated our facility map to determine the best place to isolate and treat patients, should we get any patients presenting with symptoms of coronavirus disease (COVID-19).
+Our staff is trained in infection prevention and safety procedures and we are in communication with local emergency management officials on our preparation.
+We have also modified our clinical treatment areas to provide a safe place to isolate and treat patients presenting with symptoms of coronavirus disease (COVID-19).

-Where will patients with the COVID-19 be cared for in your hospital?
+Where will patients with COVID-19 be cared for in your hospital?

 The current CDC recommendations are for patients who do not have severe illness to quarantine themselves at home.
-Based on the current information available, patients who require hospitalization should be cared for in a designated isolation room and staff will be following infection control practices as outlined by the CDC.
+Patients who require hospitalization will be cared for in a designated isolation room away from other patients.
+Hospital staff in these areas follow infection control practices as outlined by the CDC.

 Donations of Supplies: How to help Johns Hopkins All Children’s at this time